 That’s why I help biotechnologies companies improve their products so they can help preserve planet Earth by reducing their carbon footprint.

-It’s difficult and uncommon to connect with others on surface level things like common interests.
+Sometimes, it’s difficult to bond with others on surface level things like common interests.
 But since everyone has emotions, we can easily unite with them based on that.

-Tell a personal story that encompasses a full spectrum of emotions, then your chances of connecting with others dramatically increases.
+Telling a personal story that encompasses a full spectrum of emotions, our chances of connecting with others dramatically increases.

-Learn to be vulnerable in your stories by presenting your genuine and authentic self.
+Learn to be vulnerable in our stories presents our genuine and authentic self.
 That’s a powerful way create meaningful connections with others.

 Challenge Your Beliefs

-Of all the lessons that I learned that week, the most powerful of them all was this.
+Of all the lessons I learned that week, the most powerful of them all was this:

 I learned to challenge my own assumptions and beliefs.